TestCentric/testcentric-website/input/tc-lite/Features/Attributes/category-attribute.md

 The **Category** attribute allows tests to be grouped arbitrarily, across the entire assembly.
 Either individual test cases or fixtures may be identified as belonging to a particular category.
-When you run tests under **TC-Lite**, you may specify categories to be included in or excluded from the test run using the `--where` option.
+When you run tests under **TC-Lite**, you may specify categories to be included in or excluded from the test run using the `--where` option.../../../../theme/input/Shared/_ChildPages.cshtml ../../../../theme/input/Shared/_ChildPagesItem.cshtml

 # Example